Geology of the Arnaud River Region, Superior (Minto) and Churchill (Labrador Trough) Provinces, Kangirsuk Area, Nunavik, Quebec, Canada

 Ni-Cu-PGE Mineralization Associated with Mafic to Ultramafic Intrusions

 The Roberts Synclinal in the Labrador Trough is known for its many Ni-Cu-PGE mineralized zones.
 These zones are hosted in mafic and ultramafic sills of the Gerido Intrusive Suite, as well as the Baie Kyak Intrusion.
 They are generally composed of pyrrhotite, chalcopyrite and pentlandite.

 Mineralization Associated with Mafic Sills of the Gerido Intrusive Suite

 Mafic sills (pPgrd) mainly intrude into basalts of the Hellancourt Formation and are locally associated with pyritic or graphitic mudrock and massive to semi-massive sulphides, which may have been the source of the sulphur that led to the formation of magmatic mineralization.
 Sulphides are disseminated in gabbro, peridotite and pyroxenite.
-The lac Chaunet showings, about 30 km northwest of Kangirsuk, shows this type of mineralization.
+The Lac Chaunet, Lac Chaunet 2 and Lac Chaunet Nord showings, about 30 km northwest of Kangirsuk, shows this type of mineralization.